 Online CPD training

-Crown Law’s free Online Continuing Professional Development (CPD) Training Program assists lawyers and non-lawyers in Queensland Government with the development and maintenance of their legal knowledge.
+Crown Law’s free Online Continuing Professional Development (CPD) Training Program helps lawyers and non-lawyers in the Queensland Government develop and maintain their legal knowledge.
 All course content is comprehensive and practical and has been developed specifically for government officers by senior Crown Law lawyers.
-Our CPD Training Program is available to Queensland Government only.

 On successful completion, participants will be eligible to claim one CPD point per module.
 Each module takes about one hour to complete.